All about the Padparadscha Sapphire October 17, 2021

 Why Lily Arkwright?

 We pride ourselves on our ability to produce stunning ethical and sustainable fine jewellery at an amazing price point, supported by unrivalled customer service.
-We offer the highest quality moissanite, lab grown diamonds and gemstones.
+We offer the highest quality moissanite engagement rings, lab grown diamond engagement rings and gemstones.

 Lily Arkwright are proud Assay Assured jewellery retailers and committed members of the National Association of Jewellers based on honesty, integrity and professionalism.
 All precious metal jewellery offered by Assay Assured jewellery retailers carries the legally-required independent hallmark verifying the precious metal content, a protection over and above legal requirements.
 Read our glowing customer reviews on Trust Pilot.